Can You Syringe Your Own Ears: A Guide

 Is ear syringing safe?

 Yes and no!
 In the hands of a professional who has carefully examined the ears, it can be successful in removing stubborn bits of wax which are too close to the eardrum to be removed by microsuction techniques.
 However, it’s important to note that the most preferred method for ear wax removal is Microsuction.
 Microsuction is a safe and effective procedure that uses a gentle suction technique to remove ear wax without the risks associated with ear syringing.
-In some cases, ear syringing has perforated the eardrum (punctured the eardrum), caused ear infections, and even led to temporary hearing loss.
+In some cases, the syringing method has perforated the eardrum (punctured the ear drum), caused ear infections, and even led to temporary hearing loss.
 An audiologist can perform tympanometry measurements (measures of eardrum movement) before and after ear syringing to ensure that there are no other reasons for your hearing to feel blocked.
 Sometimes the ears can feel blocked due to things like ‘glue ear,’ and forcing water into the ears for these problems is useless.
 Careful visual examination of the ears is necessary to ensure appropriate treatments.

-Do doctors still syringe ears?
+Do doctors still syringe ears to remove earwax build up?

 Ear irrigation, which is a more controlled water method used to clean ears is typically used in health settings.
 Syringing is not normally carried out, unless by a trained ear-care professional.
 That said, most GP surgeries don’t offer any ear cleaning services.
 Whereas in the past, many GP surgeries offered ear irrigation, it is now rare to find any GP practice offering this for free.
+Its important to mention not to use cotton buds to remove earwax build up as these can push wax further down the ear canal and cause more issues, if you are having trouble completing the process or are unsure of your connection to a specialist, they can offer verification of any issues and further assistance.

 For safe, effective earwax removal, book an appointment with our Clinical Audiologist today